futureisAJASU/futureisAJASU/README.md

 16 y/o Korean high school student **:kr:**

+📚 Passionate learner constantly exploring the depths of semiconductor architecture.
+💙 Samsung Enthusiast: My ultimate goal is to join Samsung Electronics.
+💭 Spent my days strategizing and dreaming about the future of Samsung's technology.

-Still dont know about anything😭 but im learning and improving
+Still dont know about anything😭 but im learning and improving!

-I really wanna apply Samsung later and I really like Samsung personally!
-I'm thinking about strategy and stuffs for Samsung all day lol😂

 ## 🛠️ Current Research & Projects